DEMAND THAT SEATTLE

-Therefore, please respond to the following requests for disclosure of documents:
+Therefore, please respond to the following requests for disclosure of public records:

 1. Send me any items that list and describe the types of advanced meters that Seattle City Light is installing, for ordinary residences, for medium usage customers, and for high usage customers.